-Duilding Construction 9 This sight stancy numbers built black from sizes 1050 which contains 10 flats Building Construction & This eight-storey, purpose-built block from circa 1950 which contains 16 flats Layout: (two per floor) and is located on the Queen Caroline Estate.
-It is a semi- detached, traditionally constructed building made of concrete with brick infill panels and a flat roof.
-Each flat has its own balcony and UPCV windows, with a lift and water tank room on the roof.
-A dry riser system is installed, with outlets in and water tank room on the room.
-A dry inset system is instance, windouters on each floor.
-The building features a secure door entry system, limited parking, and detached storage units.
-Amenities include a water booster tank at the front, and a playground, bike shed, and communal garden at the rear.
-Waste is managed via a single bin chute to an external bin room, with an additional nearby recycling area.
-Roof access is through a secure hatch.
-Executive Summary The assessor was able to gain access to the communal area which was in fair order from a fire safety perspective.
-The following requires further attention: - Fire stopping required to service penetration Non fire rated flat entrance door noted which requires replacement.
-The dry riser service evidence was not found.
+Building Construction & This eight-storey, purpose-built block constructed circa 1950, contains 16 flats Layout: (two per floor) and is semi-detached from Joanna House (Flats 1-16).
+Made of concrete with brick infill panels and a flat roof, the building has no cladding or spandrel panels.
+Each flat has a balcony and UPCV windows, with a lift and water tank room on the roof.
+Located on the Queen Caroline Estate, it has limited parking and shared detached storage units.
+The rear features a playground, bike shed, and communal garden.
+The building includes a secure door entry system, a main electrical intake room, a roof hatch for access, and a single waste chute leading to a bin room.
+An additional bin store is available for general and recycling waste.
+The entrance lobby has a community notice board and a PIB box with plans.

+Executive Summary The assessor was able to gain access to the communal areas and the block was generally in fair order from a fire safety perspective.
+The assessor was able to gain access to the sample flat and noted that the flat entrance door was fire rated.